agiosKatastrof/aiml/README.md

 ## Jupyter, Python and a bunch of AI/ML libs via Anaconda
 https://jupyter.org/install

 But note the "We strongly recommend installing Python and Jupyter using the Anaconda Distribution, which includes Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science."

 So that's what we're going to do.
+Install the Python 3.7 version.

 https://www.anaconda.com/distribution/#download-section